Transcript: Trans Fat, Saturated Fat, and Cholesterol: Tolerable Upper Intake of Zero

-Why stop just sprinkling statins on our happy meal, when we can be even more aggressive.
+Why stop just sprinkling statins on our happy meal, when we can be even more aggressive?
 Is it time for the polypill?
-One pill; containing 5 or 6 drugs: A statin, three blood pressure medications—a thiazide, beta blocker and and ACE inhibitor, maybe some aspirin— suggesting even over-the-counter availability.
-The chance of benefit… may be less than 1% per year and that of side effects 6% overall, some of which, like internal bleeding may be life-threatening, so for those you decide to go with diet rather than the 5 drugs how do you do it?
+One pill; containing five or six drugs: a statin, three blood pressure medications—a thiazide, beta blocker and and ACE inhibitor, maybe some aspirin— suggesting even over-the-counter availability.
+The chance of benefits may be less than 1% per year and that of side effects is 6% overall; some of which, like internal bleeding may be life-threatening.
+So for those you decide to go with diet rather than the five drugs how do you do it?

-The top food sources of cholesterol raising saturated fat.
-That quarter pounder doesn’t come in until 8.
+The top food sources of cholesterol-raising saturated fat?
+That quarter pounder doesn’t come in until eight.
 It’s cheese, ice cream, chicken, then pastries, then pork, reduced fat milk, and then our burger.

 Where is cholesterol found in the American diet? #1's not beef.
 It’s eggs and chicken, and then beef, cheese, pork and fish before getting to cakes, cookies, doughnuts, and ice cream.

 How much should reduce our consumption of these foods?
 What are the tolerable upper intake levels for trans fat, saturated fat, and cholesterol?
 “The Institute of Medicine did not set upper limits for trans fat, saturated fat, and cholesterol because any intake level above zero increased bad cholesterol.”